Isolation Calculator: You have tested positive AND have symptoms

 Mask Calculator: You are still required to wear your mask

-If you have been in quarantine or isolation, you are still required to wear your mask for 5 days after the last date of your isolation or quarantine.
+If you have been in isolation, you are still required to wear your mask for 5 days after the last date of your isolation.

 90 Day Re-Infection Calculator: You could be re-infected